 A 1-day FCE involves 3-6 hours in the clinic setting.
 Typically, a one-day evaluation is best suited for someone with no limitations in positional tolerances like sitting or standing.
 Injuries to extremities, for example, typically don’t take too long to evaluate.

-The 3-day format involves 3 hours of testing on the first day, 7 hours on the second day, and 3 hours on the third day.
-Having a client come to the clinic on 3 consecutive days simulates the same type of schedule any worker would have.
+The 2 day format involves 12-14 hours of testing over two consecutive days.
+Having a client come to the clinic for two days days simulates the same type of schedule any worker would have.
 It requires them to get up early, go through a morning routine, drive, and arrive to the job on time (often after disrupted sleep).
 It allows the evaluator to observe how the effects of pain or other symptoms affect someone’s ability to show up every day on time and to see what impact, if any, driving has on the person.
 A one day FCE could not possibly take these factors into account.
-Almost all clients with cognitive deficits benefit more from the 3-day FCE due to the number of tests that need to be administered.
+Almost all clients with cognitive deficits benefit more from the 2-day FCE due to the number of tests that need to be administered.

 If the person is overtly and obviously impaired and declines quickly; especially positional tolerances (they have to lie down often, etc.)